Dear Shyam, CGIT has the power to declare a contract arrangement to be a sham. I am adding some case law.

 2015 LLR 160 (SC)

-A contract is neither sham nor camouflage if the wages are paid to the workman by the contractor, right to regulate employment i.e., appointment, placement, disciplinary action, termination, contractor, ultimate control and supervision lies with the contractor as he decides where the employee will work and how long he will work and subject to what conditions.
-An employee of the contractor cannot claim to be employee of the principal employer only by alleging that he has been working under the control, supervision and direction of the principal employer in relation to assignment of quantum of work, procedure to complete the work, etc. If the wages are paid to him by the contractor, right to regulate employment i.e., appointment, placement, disciplinary action, termination, etc is with the contractor, ultimate control and supervision lies with the contractor.
+A contract is neither sham nor camouflage if the wages are paid to the workman by the contractor, and the right to regulate employment, i.e., appointment, placement, disciplinary action, termination, and ultimate control and supervision, lies with the contractor.
+The contractor decides where the employee will work, how long he will work, and under what conditions.
+An employee of the contractor cannot claim to be an employee of the principal employer only by alleging that he has been working under the control, supervision, and direction of the principal employer in relation to the assignment of quantum of work, procedure to complete the work, etc. If the wages are paid to him by the contractor, and the right to regulate employment, i.e., appointment, placement, disciplinary action, termination, etc., is with the contractor, ultimate control and supervision lie with the contractor.

 Management of Ramjas Public School (Day boarding) Rep. by its Chairman vs. Dharmender & Ors.